renelli/image_threading/README.md

 # image_threading
-An example of utilizing Threading in with Python
+An example of utilizing Threading in Python.
+First read in a full color image, utlize threading to go pixel by pixel to convert to a black and white image.